Probing the collective excitations of excitonic insulators in an optical cavity: Light - matter interaction in a quantum cavity

 \section{Light - matter interaction in a quantum cavity}

 The model that we plan to study is shown schematically in Fig.~\ref{fig:cavity-lattice}, where a quantum s-p chain is placed in a cavity.
 The cavity consists of two parallel mirrors that reflect the electromagnetic field of incoming light, thereby defining the cavity modes.
 We confine our analysis to modes propagating in the \(y\) direction with polarization along the lattice.
-The cavity mode is described by
+The cavity modes are described by